vorpalnet/blade/README.md

 dist/<version>-<build>/admin/javadoc.war
 ```

-Deploy this WAR to the AdminServer to browse javadocs at `/javadoc`.
+Deploy this WAR to the AdminServer to browse javadocs at `/blade/javadoc` (it appears as a card on the portal).
 The index page links to each module's javadoc automatically — no build changes needed when adding new modules.

 ### Markdown Javadoc Comments